akshitashreyash/capstone-AkshitaShreyash-2310110688/README.md

 [DONE] Step 6: load the generated MCQs from CSV.
 Save both full evaluation results and a clean subset for further use

-[TODO] Step 7: Export results to CSV/JSON/Anki format using tool-calling.
+[DONE] Step 7: Export results to CSV/JSON/Anki format using tool-calling.
+Use an app called Anki, a free flashcard generating app.

 [TODO] Step 8: Build the final demo notebook combining the entire pipeline.